Beastie Boys Biography

 The first famous Beastie Boys members were Mike D and Ad-Rock, who are still two of the most popular members of the band.
 They first gained notoriety in the early 1980s as part of the New York City hardcore punk scene.
 Their debut album, Licensed to Ill, was released in 1986 and became the best-selling rap album of all time.
 The Beastie Boys have gone on to release several more successful albums and are considered one of the most influential hip-hop groups of all time.

 Who Was The First Singer Of Beastie Boys?

 The answer is Mike D (real name Michael Diamond).
 He was the one who originally came up with the idea for the band, and he recruited Adam Yauch (MCA) and Adam Horovitz (Ad-Rock) to join him.
-They released their first album, Licensed to Ill, in 1986.
+Beastie Boys first album Licensed to Ill was released in 1986.
 Mike D is still the only original member still in the band; Yauch passed away in 2012 and Horovitz left in 2014.

 Who Was A Famous Singer Of Beastie Boys?